dolphindb/Tutorials_EN/streaming_tutorial.md

-# DolphinDB Streaming Tutorial
+# Tutorial: Stream for DolphinDB

-The advantages of DolphinDB streaming system over other streaming systems are:
+The advantages of Stream for DolphinDB over other streaming analytics systems are:
 - High throughput and low latency
-- One-stop solution that is integrated with time-series database and data warehouse
+- One-stop solution that is seamlessly integrated with time-series database and data warehouse
 - Natural support of stream-table duality and SQL statements

-DolphinDB streaming system provides numerous convenient features, such as:
+Stream for DolphinDB provides numerous convenient features, such as:
-- Built-in time-series and cross-sectional aggregators
+- Built-in time-series, cross-sectional and anomaly detection aggregators
 - High frequency data replay
 - Streaming data filtering

-This tutorial will cover the following topics about streaming:
+This tutorial will cover the following topics:
 - Flowchart and related concepts
 - Core functionalities
 - Replay